When is BBC One's Talking Heads revival on TV?

 When is Talking Heads on TV?

-The series will begin on BBC One from 9pm on Tuesday 23rd June with a double-bill, while all 12 dramatic monologues will also be made available to watch on BBC iPlayer.
+The series will begin on BBC One from 9pm on Tuesday 23rd June with a double-bill, featuring Imelda Staunton in A Lady of Letters and Sarah Lancashire in An Ordinary Woman.

+All 12 dramatic monologues will also be made available to stream as a boxset on BBC iPlayer, while also continuing to air on BBC One over the following fortnight.

 Talking Heads cast: Who stars in the revival?